 Once up – it shouldn’t take more than a few minutes, the system is solid, and I never woke up with the tarp collapsing on me, or a tent stake coming out expectantly.
 I’m pretty happy at my experiences staying underneath it as rain and snow showers passed over me.

 For bikepacking where your not necessarily carrying trekking poles, this style of tarp system may not work well for you – or would need some readjustment.
+Update: Ultimate Direction sells a bikepacking/bike conversion kit, so you can use the tarp without needing poles at all!
 You could try using random branches in-lieu of trekking poles, or use a system that doesn’t rely on them at all – either by tying parts of the tarp to trees/something elevated, or going the tent route, which would use tent poles.

 I myself did my 14er tour using a tarp which was actually a re-purposed two-man tent ground cloth I found at the local sports recyclery for cheap and some guy lines that I would tie to tree trunks, and even sometimes, my bike.